 The Station is open by appointment and as scheduled for special events.

-Tours of the Wernersville Train Station may be arranged by calling Richard Schuster at 610-574-2786.
+Visits and tours of the Wernersville Train Station may be arranged by calling Richard Schuster at 610-574-2786.